 What is Masoor Dal (Red Lentils Dal)?

-Masoor Dal is known as red lentils in English; Red Lentils are Masoor Dal in Hindi.
-These red lentils are popular in both the east and west so you can easily find them at the Indian grocery store as well as most western grocery stores.
+Masoor Dal is known as red lentils in English.
+These split red lentils are popular in both the east and west so you can easily find them at the Indian grocery store as well as most western grocery stores.
 This particular dal has an earthy flavor, a creamy texture once cooked, and is easier to digest.

 If I may say so myself, my Red Lentils Dal recipe is the ultimate comfort food and tastes amazing!
 It's my go-to dal when I don't feel like cooking and after returning from vacation.
 It just hits the spot!